pjz9n-pm-pl/Mission/README.md

 | list | Show the missions list | mission.command.mission.list | l | Yes |

 The `edit` subcommand allows you to specify a name, ID, and Short ID as arguments.
-Returns a list if no arguments are specified or the specified mission does not exist.
+Returns a all missions list if no arguments are specified or the specified mission does not exist.

 The `list` subcommand allows you to specify a group name as arguments.
-Returns a list if no arguments are specified.
+Returns a all missions list if no arguments are specified.

 ### Permission